geoserver/geoserver/doc/en/developer/source/programming-guide/ows-services/implementing.rst

 The first step in creating our plug-in is setting up a maven project for it.
 The project will be called "hello".

 #.
-Create a new directory called hello anywhere on your file system.
+Create a new directory called :file:`hello` anywhere on your file system.

 #.
 Add a maven pom called :file:`pom.xml` to the :file:`hello` directory: